Collection of bought items

 How much do you charge?

-For buyers, we charge 18 % plus 19 % VAT on the hammer price.
-This results in a surcharge of 21.42 % on all bought lots.
+For buyers, we charge 21 % plus VAT on the hammer price.
 If you buy an item via LIVE-Bidding online, an additional fee of 3 % or 5 % respectively (depending on the platform used) plus VAT is payable.
-In this case, you have to pay a surcharge of 24.99 % or 27.37 % respectively.
-Vendors receive the achieved hammer price with a reduction of 15 % plus 19 % VAT, which sums up to a commission fee of 17.85 % for sold items.
+Vendors receive the achieved hammer price with a reduction of 15 % plus VAT.
 The VAT is only charged on the buyer’s or vendor’s fees – not on the lots themselves.

 Can I withdraw my bid?